 For many people, losing weight feels like an uphill struggle.
 However, there is lots of support and advice available.
 For example, you can find some excellent ideas, including recipes and advice on making healthy food choices, on the NHS “Change 4 Life” website (this also has a link where you can find out about healthy activities in your area).

 You can read more in the NHS recommended guidelines on physical activity.

 You can use a BMI calculator to tell you if it might be advisable for you to try to lose some weight.

+Using painkillers when needed.
 Over-the-counter analgesia is available through pharmacies when needed.
 Paracetamol is most commonly prescribed.
 Anti-inflammatories, such as Ibuprofen, are also used, but as there is little or no inflammation involved in osteoarthritis these are best avoided without discussing with your GP.
 Side effects are even more common than with paracetamol so please ensure to take appropriate medical advice There is a good booklet from Arthritis Research UK with information about the various drug options.

 Use a walking stick if needed:

 Corticosteroid injection therapy.
 For individuals with ankle OA who continue to suffer disabling symptoms in spite a course of non-surgical management (outlined above) or for patients who are unable to commence a supervised exercise program due to pain levels, a corticosteroid injection can be offered as the next line of treatment.
 You can read more about local corticosteroid injections here.

 Ankle arthrodesis (fusion) and ankle replacement surgery outcomes are far less effective than those for hip replacement or knee replacement surgery.
 As such, this option is usually only considered for patients who…